 The plugin “The WordPress Multilingual” WPML is displayed in this manner on its website’s home page.

 You should wager on translating your website into various languages.
-It’s the original, having been available since the beginning of the millennium before WPML WordPress 3.0 version had even been released.
+It’s the original, having been available since the beginning of the millennium before the WPML WordPress plugin 4.6 version had even been released.

 The one that is extremely popular, with more than a million users worldwide—quite a few people.

 Automatic Translation WPML is the core multilingual plugin for the WordPress ecosystem, so the answer is yes.
 Is it a plugin to use on your website, though?
 You’ll learn that from this in-depth examination of a plugin that has recently gained a lot of attention.